agnjuh/haemat/README.md

 if you use this code in coursework or reports, please cite the repository:
 Juhasz, A. J. (2025). pbmc-haem-core: Machine learning-based classification of immune cell types in scRNA-seq data with gene-level interpretability and uncertainty analysis [Source code].
 GitHub. https://github.com/agnjuh/haemat

+This repository is licensed under a custom All Rights Reserved license (see LICENSE file)